upmem/scikit-dpu/benchmarks/scripts/criteo/criteo_readme.md

 ### Out of memory (Spark)

-The script `encoding_spark.py` performs the mean target encoding out-of-memory.
+The script [encoding_spark.py](encoding_spark.py) performs the mean target encoding out-of-memory.
 It will create and use a single worker on the machine executing the script.
 If you have access to a Hadoop cluster, consider using it instead.
 Usage: `python encoding_spark.py /path/to/criteo/data`

-Parameters that might need tuning in the script are:
+Please adjust the following parameters in the script:

 - `spark.driver.memory`: Since we are running spark on a single node, this is the only memory we need to care about.
 Make sure that it is lower than your available RAM.
 The default 256g is an overshoot and the process can probably run fine on 10g of memory or less.
 - `spark.local.dir`: This is the directory used by spark for temporary offloads to disk.
 Make **absolutely sure** that this directory is mounted on a local disk (preferably NVME) with ample space and not a NFS.